-In addition, Aston advanced an additional \$ 2.7 million for general corporate purposes in four separate transactions during May and June 2014.
-In July 2014 the advances, the February note and the April Note were consolidated in a new promissory note with a principal amount of \$5.7 million, bearing interest at 9% annually and matures on April 1, 2016.
-Company has the right to prepay the promissory note at any time.
-As of July 31, 2014, the Audit Committee ratified these advances and approved the issuance of a promissory note.
+In addition, Aston advanced an additional \$2.7 million for general corporate purposes in four separate transactions during May and June 2014.
+As of July 31, 2014, the Audit Committee ratified these advances and approved the issuance of a promissory note in respect of such amount, which bears interest at per annum and matures on April 1, 2016 and can be prepaid at any time at the option of the Company.

-The Company has accrued interest on such borrowings of \$38,000 at June 30, 2014 on debt outstanding at such date and recorded interest expense of \$313,000 and \$344,000 for the three and six months ended June 30, 2014.
+The Company has accrued interest on such borrowings of \$132,000 at September 30, 2014 on debt outstanding at such date and recorded interest expense of \$76,000 and \$132,000 for the three and nine months ended September 30, 2014.

-Investment Agreements-The Company has entered into four separate investment agreements and an Exchange Agreement with RVL, an affiliate of Aston and the Company's Chairman and Chief Executive Officer, whereby the Company issued to RVL Series B, C, E, F and G preferred stock.
+Investment Agreements-The Company has entered into four separate investment agreements and an Exchange Agreement with RVL, an affiliate of Aston, whereby the Company issued to RVL Series B, C, E, F and G preferred stock.
 Cash received by the Company for the issuance for Series B, C, E, and F preferred stock aggregated to \$26.0 million.
 Cash received for debt exchanged for Series G preferred stock aggregated to \$12.5 million.
 The terms of the Series B, C, E, F and G preferred stock are described in note 7 of the financial statements.
 In addition, in 2013 an affiliate of RVL purchased 75,000 shares of common stock from the Company for \$192,000 at the closing market price of the stock on the date purchased.